 Rosenquist’s creation of the massive (17- by 46-foot) painting Star Thief was documented for a 1981 LIFE magazine story, “Evolution of a Painting.”
 The finished work was selected for the concourse of Miami International Airport but was rejected by one of the participating airlines, amid a storm of controversy.
 The work would later be acquired by the Museum Ludwig, in Cologne, Germany.
 Throughout the ’80s, Rosenquist continued to paint and exhibit large-scale works with imaginative, provocative titles, including: Four New Clear Women; The Persistence of Electrical Nymphs in Space; and Flowers, Fish and Females for the Four Seasons (originally created for the Four Seasons restaurant in New York, it would later be acquired by the Metropolitan Museum of Art).
 In 1986, his historic painting, F-111, was sold by the estate of its original owner for $2.09 million, the highest price paid to that time for one of Rosenquist’s works.

 In the early 1990s, Rosenquist was the subject of major retrospective exhibitions in newly post-Soviet Russia and in Spain, where he was later decorated for his services to universal culture.
-He has since been decorated by the governments of France, Italy and Japan.
+He was later decorated by the governments of France, Italy and Japan.
 The end of the decade saw him initiating two major series of paintings, The Swimmer in the Econo-mist and Speed of Light.
 While continuing to produce his signature large works and murals, he maintained side practices in lithography, printmaking, sculpture and collage.
 In the first decade of the 21st century, many of these were collected in book form.
-Rosenquist himself has been the subject of a number of documentary films, and was featured in two public television series, The Shock of the New and The Empire of the Signs: American Visions.
+Rosenquist himself was the subject of a number of documentary films, and was featured in two public television series, The Shock of the New and The Empire of the Signs: American Visions.
 The year 2006 saw the exhibition in Basel, Switzerland of Rosenquist’s monumental work, Celebrating the Fiftieth Anniversary of the Signing of the Universal Declaration of Human Rights by Eleanor Roosevelt.